A criterion on trivial homotopy

 In particular, if $\beta$ belongs to $\B(T,Q)_\alpha$ then $\theta_i$ has to be a $\B\-$isomorphism.
-In any case, we have $\alpha = \alpha_i\circ \theta_i$ and $\beta = \beta_i\circ \theta_i$ for suitable $\alpha_i\in \B (R,Q_i)$ and $\beta_i\in \B (T,Q_i)\,,$ and it is quite clear that $\beta_i$ necessarily belongs to $\B(T,Q_i)_{\alpha_i}\,;$ now, equality~£4.5.1 follows easily.
-Moreover, this argument applied to any $(\alpha',Q',\beta')\in \frak T_{R,T}$ determines a unique $i\in I$ together with a $\B\-$isomorphism $Q'\cong Q_i\,,$ which proves isomorphism~£4.5.2. \eject
+In any case, we have $\alpha = \alpha_i\circ \theta_i$ and $\beta = \beta_i\circ \theta_i$ for suitable $\alpha_i\in \B (R,Q_i)$ and $\beta_i\in \B (T,Q_i)\,,$ and it is quite clear that $\beta_i$ necessarily belongs to $\B(T,Q_i)_{\alpha_i}\,;$ now, equality~£4.6.1 follows easily.
+Moreover, this argument applied to any $(\alpha',Q',\beta')\in \frak T_{R,T}$ determines a unique $i\in I$ together with a $\B\-$isomorphism $Q'\cong Q_i\,,$ which proves isomorphism~£4.6.2.

-Conversely, assume that any $\B\-$morphism is an epimorphism and that equalities~£4.5.1 hold; it is easily checked that in order to define a {\it distributive direct product\/} in~$\ad (\B)\,,$ it suffices to define the {\it direct product\/} of any pair of $\B\-$objects $R$ and $T\,;$ thus, choosing a set of representatives $\frak T_{R,T}$ for the set of equivalence classes of strict triples to $R$ and $T$ in $\B\,,$ we simply set
+Conversely, assume that any $\B\-$morphism is an epimorphism and that equalities~£4.6.1 hold; it is easily checked that in order to exhibit {\it direct products\/} in~$\ad (\B)\,,$ it suffices to exhibit the {\it direct product\/} of any pair of $\B\-$objects $R$ and $T\,;$ thus, choosing a set of representatives $\frak T_{R,T}$ for the set of equivalence classes of strict triples to $R$ and $T$ in $\B\,,$ we simply claim that